thirtyspokes/tweethub/README.md

 Posts summaries of new pull requests to a particular repository to Twitter.

+With the provided configuration, the app will be polling for new pull requests to [thirtyspokes/pr-tracking](https://github.com/thirtyspokes/pr-tracking) and will additionally backfill the current set of open requests.

+The PRs will be posted to the [@tweethubt](https://twitter.com/tweethubt) Twitter account.

 ## Usage

 After cloning the repository, ensure that the provided `config.edn` is in the root of the project directory: